 You must take the LSAT if you plan to attend law school.
 The LSAT consists of five sections which include multiple-choice questions about reading comprehension, analytical reasoning, and logical reasoning.
 You will also see a 35-minute, unscored writing section that is sent to the law schools you apply to.

-Is medical school in your future?
-So is the MCAT.
-The MCAT consists of four major sections: Biological and Biochemical Foundations of Living Systems, Chemical and Physical Foundations of Biological Systems, Psychological, Social and Biological Foundations of Behavior, and Critical Analysis and Reasoning Skills Sections.
-In total the exam will take seven hours and 30 minutes.
+The MCAT consists of four major sections: Biological and Biochemical Foundations of Living Systems, Chemical and Physical Foundations of Biological Systems, Psychological, Social and Biological Foundations of Behavior, and Critical Analysis and Reasoning Skills.
+The exam is 7 hours and 30 minutes long.